TorBrit/sf-bikeindex/docs/poa.md

     - Can we suggest cities? (autocomplete)
     - If we don't get results, return a friendly message saying that we found nothing.

-- API:
+- API.

   - Requires a service in order to connect.
   - `GET` all, returns `Bike[]`.
     - Accepts search params by city name
     - Use pagination part of the API.
   - `GET` `{id}`, returns `Bike` information.
     - Could be different object model.

-- App is going to need tests
+- App is going to need tests.

+  - Coverage for services / classes close to 100%?

 ### Considerations: